 Internal auditors focus on compliance with policies and the proper deployment of internal controls.
 Complying with these policies helps protect the University from unnecessary risks and ensure business practices adhere to University policies.

 Prior to the audit beginning, you will receive an audit announcement memo that lists the audit objectives and scope.
 The next step is an entrance meeting in which Audit & Advisory Services will review what to expect, and how much time will be needed to complete the audit.
 Following the entrance meeting, the audit team will set up appointments to meet with key personnel.
 These interviews with key personnel help us obtain a better understanding of processes and procedures in place in your department.
 Once these interviews are finished, the audit team will perform testing on the processes to ensure that controls and safeguards are in place.
-The results of the testing will be communicated to the key personnel involved, followed by a written report that will be sent out to all parties involved and presented to the Audit Committee.
+The results of the testing will be communicated to the key personnel involved, followed by a written report that will be sent out to all parties involved and presented to the Audit & Risk Committee.

 Departments under review should ensure that staff is familiar with University policies and procedures.
 Audit management will meet with you before the audit begins to review expectations.